CBC ratings generally lower on first few days of pandemic-era Tokyo Olympics

 Ratings so far have generally been lower than for past Olympics, with the declining broadcast landscape and 13-hour time difference between Tokyo and the Eastern time zone being definite factors.
 CBC’s audience of 1,010,000 for Friday’s opening ceremony in prime time was down from the 1,254,000 who watched the 2018 Pyeongchang Olympic Winter Games opener and way down — not surprisingly given that it was in a matching time zone — from the 3,337,000 CBC viewers who watched the start of the Rio Summer Games in 2016.

 In digital views, CBC saw a 41 per cent jump for Friday's opener over the 2018 Pyeongchang ceremony.
-(All data compiled by Numeris.)
+(All broadcast data compiled by Numeris; digital numbers come from Adobe Analytics.)

 At times the opening ceremony seemed more like a rehearsal with 1,000 barely visible attendees in an arena built for 68,000.
 Video of parading athletes waving to no one was not as compelling as past openers.
 Organizers in Tokyo, for the most part, stuck with rehearsed pageantry designed to play to, and wow, thousands in the stadium.
 No amount of cranked music — including Ravel’s "Bolero," which added foreplay to the lighting of the Olympic flame — could make up for so many empty seats.

-Note: Note to readers: This is a corrected story.
-A previous version erroneously said all data was compiled by Numeris.